How to manage your music on Alexa and Amazon Echo

 You can also visit the area described below in your Alexa Account Settings for app commands.

-Setting a default music service with Alexa
+Set a default music service with Alexa

 If you have several music services connected to Alexa and Amazon Echo, you can set a default.
 So, when you ask to play music without specifying a service, Alexa will play music from that source.

-5) When you finish, you can tap the arrow at the top to go back or just close the Alexa app.
+5) When you finish, you can tap the arrow at the top left to go back or just close the Alexa app.

 Having the ability to play music from multiple services with Alexa on Amazon Echo is a terrific feature.
 Do you listen to different music sources with your speaker?
 If so, what are your favorite services?